 - Flashlight or headlamp — January nights are dark and long

-Waterproof boots are the most important item on the list.
+Waterproof boots with good traction are the most important item.
 January trails can be icy in the morning and muddy by afternoon — good boots handle both.
 Add traction cleats if you have them; they make a real difference on the stone steps at Old Man's Cave.

-Cabins are built for winter stays, so packing for evenings indoors matters just as much as packing for the trails.
 Comfortable loungewear, slippers, and whatever makes you feel at home go a long way on a January evening when you're not going back outside.
+Cabins in Hocking Hills are built for winter stays — warmth is not an issue, comfort is.

 Don't forget your swimsuit.
 The heated indoor pool at Pool House Lodge is open every day of the year.
 A January morning swim or an evening in the hot tub is one of the best parts of a winter stay here — and guests who forget their suits always regret it.